glwo/React-TS-ToDo/README.md

 # React-TS-ToDo

 React-TS-ToDo is a web-based ToDo application built with React and TypeScript.
 It provides a clean and organized interface for managing tasks and helps users keep track of their to-do list efficiently.
+Keep in mind this is the Front End only so changes will not persist!

 ![Todo App](https://github.com/glwo/React-TS-ToDo/assets/112520930/da2212fb-6a16-4b25-a28f-efa54ea17a16)